mblayman/mattlayman.com/site/2015/d3js-area-chart.md

 blog: True
 title: A "simple" D3.js area chart
 date: 2015-01-24T12:00:00Z
+summary: >-
-summary: A step-by-step walkthrough of a D3.js area chart
+  A step-by-step walkthrough of a D3.js area chart.
+  This post covers each piece needed to create an area chart from a list of JavaScript data.
 template: writing.j2

 ---